NBCNeo/NBCNeo/README.md

 <h3>🙎 Batsal Ghimire | 💻 Software Developer and Product Manager | 🛸 San Francisco,CA <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"></h3>
 </div>
 <br/>

-I'm a junior studying Artificial Intelligence and Economics @ **Minerva Schools at KGI**.
+I'm a junior studying Artificial Intelligence and Economics @ Minerva Schools at KGI.

 <br/>

 Backpacking around the world to explore its wonders, I have gained an appreciation for the role of technology at enhancing human lives.
 And, I want to play a part in that enhancement.
 That's all.